ckeditor/ckeditor4-docs/guides/dev/features/sourcearea/README.md

 {@img sourcearea_02.png}

-See also the [working Source Code Editing sample](../samples/sourcearea.html) that showcases both source editing plugins combined with classic and inline editor instances.

 ## Configuring Source Code Format

 At the moment the only aspect of the source code view that you can configure is the `tab-size` CSS property of the source editing area.
 Use the CKEDITOR.config.sourceAreaTabSize option to set the width of the tab character.
 Enter an integer